 A great move to prepare the body for exercise and target the common tight areas is the Lunge Stretch with T-Spine Rotation.
 This way you prevent injury while improving strength.

-It is only when we push ourselves past our comfort levels that we stimulate the body into repair, recovery and betterment.
+It is only when we push ourselves past the comfort levels that we stimulate the body into repair, recovery, and betterment.

 The physiological benefits of strength and conditioning training are many including; lymphatic drainage, improving pain and function, increased strength, and endurance…